- To maximise long-term investment returns.

 - To outperform an average annual return of CPI plus 3.5% p.a. net of tax, investment and administration fees over rolling 10-year periods

 Short-term fluctuations will occur, but the highest investment returns are expected over longer periods.
 This option is likely to produce a negative return in 3 to 4 years in every 20 years.

-Will suit investors looking for the highest investment returns over the long-term, but who are prepared to accept extreme fluctuations in investment performance.
+Will suit investors looking for moderate to high investment returns over the medium to long-term, but who are prepared to accept some fluctuations in investment performance over shorter periods.

 The Balanced socially responsible option currently invests into the AMP Capital Responsible Investment Leaders Balanced Fund (RIL Fund).
 This is a multi-manager fund operated by AMP Capital that considers environmental, social and governance (ESG) factors when making investment decisions.